 The Company has had a Stock Repurchase Program (the "SRP") since November 1999.
 The SRP may be used as a means to increase earnings per share and return on equity, to purchase treasury stock for the exercise of stock options or for distributions under the Deferred Stock Compensation Plan, to provide liquidity for optionees to dispose of stock from exercises of their stock options and to provide liquidity for stockholders wishing to sell their stock.
 All shares repurchased under the SRP have been retired and not held as treasury stock.
 The timing, price and amount of stock repurchases under the SRP may be determined by management and approved by the Company's Executive Committee.
-At December 31, 2020, there were 62,782 shares remaining that could be repurchased under the SRP.
+During September 2021, the SRP was amended to permit the repurchase of an additional 650,000 shares.
+At December 31, 2021, up to 500,486 shares could be repurchased under the SRP.
+For the year ended December 31, 2021, the Company repurchased 212,296 shares of its common stock for \$11.7 million at an average price of \$54.94 per share under the SRP.
 For the year ended December 31, 2020, the Company repurchased 59,284 shares of its common stock for \$3.1 million at an average price of \$52.26 per share under the SRP.
 For the year ended December 31, 2019, the Company repurchased 26,670 shares of its common stock for \$1.6 million at an average price of \$60.04 per share under the SRP.
-For the year ended December 31, 2018, the Company repurchased 151,264 shares of its common stock for \$7.9 million at an average price of \$52.32 per share under the SRP.

 Future dividend payments will be determined by the Company's Board of Directors considering the earnings, financial condition and capital needs of the Company, BancFirst, and Pegasus Bank, applicable governmental policies and regulations and such other factors as the Board of Directors deems appropriate.
-While no assurance can be given as to the Company's ability to pay dividends, management believes that, based upon the anticipated performance of the Company, regular dividend payments will continue in 2021.
+While no assurance can be given as to the Company's ability to pay dividends, management believes that, based upon the anticipated performance of the Company, regular dividend payments will continue in 2022.